Socialism in Finland: General Strike

-On 1 November, the Red Declaration was issued in Keskustori, Tampere, the declaration demanded for equal voting rights for all citizens, and the disestablishment of the Senate, to be replaced by a National Parliament.
-These demands were then later sent to Helsinki on 4 November, at which point they were accepted.
+On 1 November, the Red Declaration was issued in Keskustori, Tampere.
+The declaration demanded equal voting rights for all citizens, and the disestablishment of the Senate, to be replaced by a National Parliament.
+These demands were later sent to Helsinki on 4 November, at which point they were accepted.
 On November 4 in Rautatientori, Helsinki, a provisional government was elected as required by the Red Declaration.

 Following the Independence of Finland

-The Civil War and Red Finland
+The Civil War

 On 29 January 1918, Red Guards and radicals in the Social Democratic Party succeeded in a plot of occupying the Senate House in Helsinki.
-A Red Government, called the Finnish Socialist Workers' Republic would be declared.
-The Government would be a socialist state, and the Eduskunta would be replaced by the Central Workers' Council, which supervised the Finnish People's Delegation (Government).
-The Central Workers' Council would be composed of forty delegates, of which 15 represented the Social Democrats, 10 represented the Finnish Trade Union Federation and Red Guards each, and 5 represented the Helsinki Workers' Council.
+A Red Government, called the Finnish Socialist Workers' Republic, would be declared.
+The Government would be a socialist state, and the Eduskunta (Parliament) would be replaced by the Central Workers' Council, which supervised the Finnish People's Delegation (Government).
+The Central Workers' Council would be composed of forty delegates, 15 of whom represented the Social Democrats, 10 represented the Finnish Trade Union Federation and Red Guards each, and 5 represented the Helsinki Workers' Council.

 The Red Guards would serve as the official military for the state, and would fight the Whites during the Civil War.
 Around 100,000 people would come to serve in the Red Guard, of which 2,000 were members of the Women's Red Guards.
 The Constitution for the Red Government was based on the United States and Swiss Constitution and took ideas from the French Revolution.
-The Red Government would silence criticism by banning anti-revolutionary newspapers such as Det Vita Finland and Valkoinen Suomi.
+The Red Government would silence criticism by banning anti-communist newspapers such as Det Vita Finland and Valkoinen Suomi.

 The Red Government would capitulate on 5 May 1918 during the Battle of Ahvenkoski.
-Following the capitulation of the Red Government, several prominent socialists would flee Finland to Soviet Russia in fears of persecution.
+Following the capitulation of the Red Government, several prominent socialists would flee Finland to Soviet Russia in fears of persecution, where some of them, such as Edvard Gylling, would establish the Karelian Labor Commune.
 During the Civil War, the Red Guards had committed atrocities known as the Red Terror, where political violence was carried out through executions.
 Toijala and Kouvola were the centers of terror, where 300–350 Whites were executed between February and April 1918.
 Around ten priests and ninety moderate socialists were executed by the Red Guards.
 Sometimes landowners, police officers, industrialists, civil servants and teachers were also executed by the Red Guards.